Jointts/WebServices/README.md

 I went with the code first approach, the WSDL is auto-generated from Java.

+## SOAP Client

+The soap client is put in to the test class src/test/java/app.SOAP/LibraryServiceTest

 ## Not working?

 If you get class not found errors, be sure that the maven dependencies are copied to the output path.